-The North Santiam Watershed Council members are local volunteers who act together to provide opportunities for stakeholders to cooperate in promoting, improving and sustaining the health of the North Santiam River Watershed, and its communities.
-The Council hosts events such as restoration project tours and river clean-ups during the year.
+The North Santiam Watershed Council (NWSC) is a 501(c)(3) nonprofit made up of local volunteers who act together to provide opportunities for stakeholders to cooperate in promoting, improving and sustaining the health and economy of the North Santiam River Watershed, and its communities.
+The Council hosts events such as restoration project tours, tree plantings, and river clean-ups during the year.
+Each year, the NWSC receives a grant from the City to help with operational costs, and collaborates with the City and Marion County in hosting an annual North Santiam Basin Summit.
 Watershed Council meetings are open to the public and are held every second Thursday of each month (except December) at 6 p.m. at the Stayton Community Center at 400 West Virginia Street, Stayton, Oregon.
-Call 503-930-8202 or visit www.northsantiam.org.
+Call 503-930-8202 or visit www.northsantiam.org for more information or to inquire about donations.